sampsale/PracticeAssignment/readme.md

 Frontend in **React** as asked.
 Backend made with Python; **FastAPI** for REST, **PostgreSQL** for database.

-This app has both SQL database version, running with PostgreSQL, and a version with an in-memory dictionary serving as the "database".
+This app has both SQL database version, running with PostgreSQL, and a version with an in-memory list serving as the "database".
 Since there is no PostgreSQL server provided, default version is the databaseless one, but if you can run PostgreSQL locally, it's possible; just change the settings of book_collection_back\sql_version\database.py to match yours.

 ## How to start (default version)